jahidulsany/jahidulSany/README.md

  </div>
 </div>

-<strong>I'm Jahidul Sany</strong>, <strong>Software Engineer and Cloud Architect 👨‍💻</strong> based in <strong>England, UK</strong>.
+<strong>I'm Jahidul Sany...</strong> <br><br>
-I’m a Software Engineer passionate about building seamless, scalable, and interactive web applications using modern technologies.
+A <strong>Software Engineer and Cloud Architect 👨‍💻</strong> passionate about building seamless, scalable, and interactive web applications using modern technologies.
 With strong expertise in Python, JavaScript, and AWS, I enjoy architecting cloud-native solutions and creating intuitive user interfaces that enhance user experience.
 Beyond coding, I actively explore emerging technologies, contribute to open-source projects, and find inspiration in the scenic landscapes of England.

 <h2>🛠️ Skills And Expertises:</h2>
 <p align="left">